blues/app-accelerators/05-analog-signage/README.md

 # Connected Analog Signage

-Use the Notecard and a Wi-Fi-capable MCU to update character values on an analog split-flap display.
+Use the Notecard and a WiFi-capable MCU to update character values on an analog split-flap display.

 This project is built around a hypothetical entity, "Blues Railway," which manages a number of train stations throughout the United States.
 Each station contains a set of analog split-flap displays that provide visitors with real-time departure information like city, track, time, and whether there is a delay.
 Departure information is set across the station using Fleet-level Notehub environment variables.
 Variable changes are sent to the Notecard and delivered to a Host MCU.
-The host MCU then uses its on-board Wi-Fi connection to communicate with the signs in the facility and update the displayed information.
+The host MCU then uses its on-board WiFi connection to communicate with the signs in the facility and update the displayed information.

 ![](images/banner.gif)